apache/doris/docs/en/administrator-guide/outfile.md

     );
     ```

+    If the result is less than 1GB, file will be: `result_0.csv`.

+    If larger than 1GB, may be: `result_0.csv, result_1.csv, ...`.

 3. Example 3

     Export the query results of the UNION statement to the file `bos://bucket/result.parquet`.
 Specify the export format as PARQUET.
 Use `my_broker` and set hdfs high availability information.
 PARQUET format does not need to specify the column separator and line delimiter.